 There is something mystifying about nocturnal creatures.
 Amiable as well as wild.
 Imagine visiting these creatures in their own private enclosures in complete darkness.
 The Singapore Night Safari does just that and the results are enthralling.

 Pro Tip: You need an entry ticket to enter the Night Safari and it is advisable to book your tickets online to save time and energy as you can then skip the long ticketing queues.
-We bought our tickets from Klook Travel, with good discounts, very convenient and the booking confirmations came instantly.
+We bought our discounted tickets online, which was very convenient and the booking confirmations came instantly.